 Contesting a will can be a daunting and emotionally difficult time for all parties concerned.
 If you are displeased with the results of a will, you will want to contest probate.
 However, before you contest a will, there is a certain amount of information that you should know to ensure that you have the best chance of success.

-You cannot contest probate simply because you are unhappy with a result.
-However, your concerns may fall into one of four main categories that are used as grounds for challenging wills.
-These are:
+You cannot, as a guide to contesting probate, do so simply because you are unhappy with a result.
+However, your concerns may fall into one of four main categories.
+Categories, in fact, as grounds for challenging wills.
+These include the following examples.

-You may also be able to contest the will if a lack of financial provision was made towards a dependant.
+You may also be able to contest the will if a lack of financial provision goes to a dependant.
 You can also contest probate if you have been disinherited and have evidence to suggest that you are the heir of the testator’s estate.

 What happens next?

 The claims process can take up to a year, and complicated cases can take up to two.
-Firstly, a solicitor will check if you have grounds to contest the will legally, and they may take out a caveat to stop any of the will’s contents from being distributed during the duration of the claims process.
+Firstly, a solicitor will check if you have grounds to contest the will legally.
+Moreover, they may take out a caveat to stop the distribution of any of the will’s contents during the duration of the claims process.
 These last for six months and can be extended for an additional six months if necessary, and if your claims have not been resolved.

-Although the contesting probate process can be confusing and misleading, by seeking probate advice and gathering evidence to support your case, there is no reason why your case cannot be settled without going to court or causing the least impact necessary on your daily life.
+Regardless, the contesting probate process can be confusing and misleading.
+However, seeking probate advice and gathering evidence to support your case can clear certain aspects up.
+Because there’s no reason why your case won’t reach settlement without going to court or causing the least impact necessary to your daily life.